Download the pdf here .

 If linking, adds the indicated library to

-the list of libraries to be linked.
+libraries to be linked.

 -M